-This vegan avocado pesto pasta recipe is a creamy twist on traditional herb pesto.
-It's loaded with nutrients and healthy fats and ready in 15 minutes!
+This creamy vegan avocado pesto pasta recipe is a creamy twist on traditional herb pesto.
+And ready in 15 minutes!

-Gluten free pasta: choose a healthy pasta that is gluten free and high in protein and fiber.
-I like to use a rice and quinoa rotini pasta from the brand GoGo Quinoa.
+- Gluten free pasta: choose a healthy pasta that is gluten free and high in protein and fiber.
 I love how the pesto gets trapped inside the corkscrew noodles.

 You can speed up the ripening of your avocado by placing it into a brown paper bag with a banana or apple and leaving it on the counter at room temperature.

 If you have too many ripe avocados and you're going to eat them in the next day or so, just place them in the fridge, which will slow down ripening.

 It's best to eat your pesto right after you make it since avocados have a tendency to brown from contact with air (oxidation).
 If you need to make it ahead or store leftovers, make sure to tightly pack it into an airtight container with little space to slow the oxidation process.
 You could also pour a little neutral oil (like avocado oil) on top of the pesto or a layer of water (pour it off before serving) to create a seal.

 Slice the avocado in half lengthwise around the pit.
 Twist both halves and pull apart.
 Remove the pit by carefully whacking it with the blade of a knife and lifting it out.
 Pop off the pit by scraping it on the sink or in the green bin.
 You can also scoop the pit out with a spoon.